Free College Starts Here. Do you qualify? Click here

 5. My GPA is a 4.0, but I did not get into the program; my friend was accepted with a lower GPA.
 Why?

-• Admission to the Radiologic Technology Program is not based on the applicant’s GPA.
-The admission is based on a combination of TEAS composite score, grades in certain courses, and previous education.
+Admission to the Radiologic Technology Program is not based on the applicant’s GPA.
+It is based upon a combination of factors.
+Refer to the Ranking Sheet.

 6. How long is the waiting list?